 Social security coverage for posted workers

-You are entitled to social security coverage during your posting, if you are posted by your Finnish employer to another EU or EEA country or Switzerland.
+You are entitled to social security benefits during your posting if you are posted by your Finnish employer to another EU or EEA country, Switzerland or the United Kingdom.
 The employment contract with the sending employer must remain in force during the posting.
-You must be entitled to social security coverage in Finland already before the posting.
+You must also be covered under the Finnish social security system before the posting begins.

-If you work as an aid worker abroad, the development aid project in which you are involved must be one which is either funded by appropriations in the State budget or which the Finnish government otherwise participates in through an involvement in the activity of an international organization.
+If you work as an aid worker abroad, the development aid project you work for must either receive funding from development aid appropriations in the Finnish State budget or the Finnish government must participate in the project through the activity of an international organization.

-Workers posted to an EU or EEA country or Switzerland must together with their employer apply for a certificate A1 with the Finnish Centre for Pensions before the departure.
-With the certificate, you can show that you are entitled to social security coverage in Finland.
-When necessary, present the certificate for the authorities in your country of employment or the company that pays your wage.
+Workers posted to an EU or EEA country, Switzerland or the United Kingdom must together with their employer apply for a certificate A1 with the Finnish Centre for Pensions leaving Finland.
+The certificate shows that you are entitled to social security coverage in Finland during your posting.
+When necessary, present the certificate to the authorities in your country of employment or the company that pays your wage.

 Workers posted to other countries

-When you work abroad, you are entitled to social security coverage and Kela benefits for a maximum of 5 years.
-If you have worked abroad for 5 years, you must return to Finland for at least 6 months in order to be entitled to social security coverage and Kela benefits during a new posting abroad.
-The same time limits apply to missionary workers and aid workers.
+You are entitled to benefits for a maximum of 5 years.
+If you have worked abroad for 5 years, you must return to Finland for at least 6 months in order to be entitled to social security coverage in Finland during your next posting abroad.